Michael Jacobs Productions

-Michael Jacobs Productions is an inactive American production company located at Walt Disney Studios in Burbank, California.
+Michael Jacobs Productions is an American production company located at Walt Disney Studios in Burbank, California.
+Since 2017, the company has been dormant.

 It was founded in 1978 by Michael Jacobs.
 By 1989, the company had reached a film and television producing deal with The Walt Disney Studios.
-Previously, Jacobs had a development deal with Tri-Star Pictures for a development of a comedy project on NBC, a pact that lasted up until 1989.
+Previously, Jacobs had a development deal with Tri-Star Television for a development of a comedy project on NBC, a pact that lasted up until 1989.